Fábio Lopes (footballer, born 1977)

-Fábio Lopes Alcântara (法比奧; born 24 March 1977 in Salvador, Bahia, Brazil), or simply Fábio Lopes, is a former Brazilian-born Hong Kong professional footballer.
+Fábio Lopes Alcântara (法比奧; born 24 March 1977), or simply Fábio Lopes, is a Brazilian former professional footballer who played as a centre back.

 Club career

 He played as a striker for Eastern, having signed from Happy Valley in August 2007.

 On 17 May 2018, Fabio announced his retirement at the annual Hong Kong Football Awards.
 However, on 4 June 2018, Yuen Long chairman Wilson Wong stated that Fabio had reversed his decision, and would become a player-coach for the club the following season.
 He was appointed as Assistant Manager from 15 July 2018 until 31 May 2020.

 Following Yuen Long's self-relegation, Fabio joined Pegasus as a player-coach on 14 June 2020.

 Family

 Fábio has two younger brothers, they are both professional footballers.

-His younger brother Fabrício Alcântara, who currently plays for Shatin in Hong Kong First Division since 2015.
-Also Fabrício was a teammate with Fábio for Hong Kong First Division club Happy Valley during 2006–07.
+His younger brother Fabrício Alcântara played for Shatin.
+Also, Fabrício was a teammate with Fábio for Hong Kong First Division club Happy Valley during 2006–07.

-Also his another younger brother, Fernando Lopes, who played for Hong Kong First Division clubs South China and Sham Shui Po.
+Also, his other younger brother Fernando Lopes played for Hong Kong First Division clubs South China and Sham Shui Po.
 He is currently playing for Rangers.